COVID-19 in 2020

 - Avoid contact with sick people.

-- Discuss travel to China with your healthcare provider – older adults and travelers with underlying health issues may be at risk for a more severe disease.
+- Discuss travel to the affected area with your healthcare provider – older adults and people with underlying health issues may be at higher risk.

-- Wash hands often with soap and water for at least 20 seconds and use an alcohol-based hand sanitizer if soap and water are not available.
+- Wash hands often with soap and water for at least 20 seconds.
+If soap and water are not available, use an alcohol-based hand sanitizer (containing at least 60 percent alcohol).
+9

 For even more details, read our Ada Editorial article on the novel coronavirus where one of our doctors, Dr. Gilsdorf, answers your most commonly asked questions.